madebyollin/taesd/README.md

 TAESD trades a (modest) loss in quality for a (substantial) gain in speed and convenience.

+## Does TAESD work with video generators?

+TAESD can be used with any video generator that produces sequences of SD latents, such as [StreamDiffusion](https://github.com/cumulo-autumn/StreamDiffusion) or [AnimateLCM](https://animatelcm.github.io).
+However, TAESD generates new details for each frame so the results will flicker a bit.
+For smooth realtime video decoding you want [TAESDV](https://github.com/madebyollin/taesdv), and for slow-but-high-quality video decoding you want the [SVD VAE](https://huggingface.co/stabilityai/stable-video-diffusion-img2vid-xt/blob/main/vae/config.json).

 ## Comparison table

 |                                                              | SD VAE*                                                      | TAESD                                                        |